 1. Rule 1147 (NOx Reductions From Miscellaneous Sources – Combustion Equipment)

-For facilities that operate in the AQMD, Rule 1147 is a catch-all rule designed to limit the oxides of nitrogen (NOx) emissions from miscellaneous sources by imposing emission limits and establishing maintenance requirements.
+For facilities that operate in the SCAQMD, Rule 1147 is a catch-all rule designed to limit the oxides of nitrogen (NOx) emissions from miscellaneous sources by imposing emission limits and establishing maintenance requirements.
 As it relates to bakeries and other food production facilities, Rule 1147 normally applies to newer major pieces of equipment (usually meaning they were installed before November 7, 2014), such as deep fryers, ovens, griddles, and coffee roasters.

 2. Rule 1153.1 (NOx Emissions From Commercial Food Ovens)